GoogleCloudPlatform/bank-of-anthos/src/balancereader/README.md

 ### Environment Variables

-- `VERSION`
-  - a version string for the service
 - `PORT`
   - the port for the webserver
-- `LOCAL_ROUTING_NUM`
-  - the routing number for our bank
-- `PUB_KEY_PATH`
-  - the path to the JWT signer's public key, mounted as a secret
 - `POLL_MS`
   - the number of milliseconds to wait in between polls to `ledger-db`
   - optional.
 Defaults to 100